Knowledgebase

 This happens because keeping on sending to non-existent addresses is utterly useless, and harms both your delivery rate and our servers.

-That said, if you need to deliver anyway your message to a dropped account (for instance because it's existent and it's been dropped because of a temporary issue), you can do that simply erasing it from the bounce report.
+That said, if you need to deliver anyway your message to a dropped account (for instance because it's existent and it's been dropped because of a temporary issue), you can do that simply erasing it from the Suppressions list.

 Also Read